TheThunderGuyS/usefulTags/README.md

 */
 ```
 #### `oneLine`:
-Merge a multi-line string onto one line (useful to keep lines under 80 characters)
+Merge a multi-line string onto one line
+(useful for keeping long lines under 80 characters)
 ```js
 const line = oneLine`
         This